DavidEspinola/shared-properties-mixin/README.md

 # \<shared-properties-mixin\>

-Polymer mixin to enable property syncronization between different component instances through a transparent, zero-configuration shared store
+Polymer mixin to enable property syncronization between different component instances through a transparent, zero-configuration shared store.

+It extends PolymerElement's array and object mutation methods providing syncronization across all instances attached to the same store.

 ## Install the Polymer-CLI